poanetwork/hydrabadger/README.md

 Overall the client is fragile and doesn't handle deviation from simple usage very well yet.

-#### Unimplemented
+### Unimplemented

+* **Many edge cases and exceptions:** disconnects, reconnects, etc.
+  * Connecting to a network which is in the process of key generation causes the entire network to fail.
+For now, wait until the network starts outputting batches before connecting additional peer nodes.
 * **Error handling** is atrocious, most errors are simply printed to the log.
-* **Many edge cases and exceptions:** disconnects, reconnects, etc.
-  * If too many nodes disconnect, the consensus process halts for all nodes (as expected).
-No means of reconnection or node removal is yet in place.
+* **Usage as a library** is still a work in progress as the API settles.
 * **Much, much more...**

 ### License